Understanding Hair Structure, Function, and Importance

 2. Why is Hair Important?

-Hair is a key part of our identity.
-It’s tied to how we look and feel.
-For many, it carries cultural, social, and even symbolic value.
+What is hair?
+It’s a key part of our identity—tied closely to how we look and feel.
+For many, it carries deep cultural, social, and even symbolic value.

 Think about it: A good hair day can boost your confidence.
 A change in hairstyle can represent a new chapter in life.
 From curls to fades to braids, hair becomes a tool for self-expression.